-- Discuss your child's medicines with the anesthesia team to find out if your child can take them.
-In general, there are some medicines your child can still take with a sip of water.
+- Discuss your child's medicines with the anesthesia team to find out if your child can take them before the procedure.
+Your child may be able to take medicine with a sip of water.

 What happens during minimally invasive surgery?

-- Your child will be under general anesthesia during the surgery.
-General anesthesia keeps your child asleep during surgery so they will not feel any pain, and will not have any memory of the procedure.
+Your child receives general anesthesia before the surgery.
+Anesthesia keeps your child asleep so they don’t feel pain or remember the procedure.

-- The surgeon will use the surgical instruments to explore, remove or repair a problem within your child's body.
-After the procedure, the surgeon will close the port site with absorbable sutures (stitches) under the skin.
+Your child’s surgeon surgeon uses surgical instruments to explore, remove or repair the problem inside the body.
+After the procedure, the surgeon closes the port site with absorbable sutures (stitches) under the skin.

-What can we expect after my child's minimally invasive surgery?
+What can my child expect from minimally invasive surgery?

 - Side effects your child may have after minimally invasive surgery include:

-- Shoulder pain: A unique side effect caused by minimally invasive surgery is shoulder pain that usually occurs for up to two to three days after surgery.
-This is caused by the carbon dioxide gas that is used during the procedure.
-It will spontaneously go away on its own.
+- Shoulder pain: Your child may have shoulder pain for up to 2 to 3 days.
+The pain comes from the carbon dioxide gas that is used during the procedure and goes away on its own.

-- Recovery also varies after the procedure, but in general children can return to most regular activities within a few days to a week.
-Your child may take a shower two days after surgery.
-They should not swim or take a bath in a tub for one week after surgery.
+- Recovery time depends on what procedure your child had, but many children return to most regular activities within 3 to 7 days.
+Your child may take a shower two days after surgery, but they shouldn’t swim or take a bath for at least one week.